-For classifying furniture, the categories dining table, desk chair, sofa, lamp, are
+For classifying furniture, the categories chair, table, lamp, sofa are

 - a. exhaustive and exclusive

 - b. exhaustive but not exclusive

 - c. exclusive but not exhaustive

 - d. neither exclusive nor exhaustive

 Jane Goodall's decision to use binoculars in her research on chimpanzees in Gombe National Park presumably reflected her concern with: